gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Negative.
 The regulator was an involuntary alteration."
-Its chest light brightened angrily for a moment.
+Its chest light flickered angrily for a moment.
 "Lasercase attaches them to whatever bots it can catch, then uses them to catch more bots."